appsmithorg/appsmith-docs/website/docs/reference/widgets/iframe.md

   <figcaption align = "center"><i></i></figcaption>
 </figure>

-In addition to static HTML components, you can also display dynamic data by utilizing queries or JavaScript functions.
-For example, you can display the contents of an API response by using `{{api.data}}` within the **srcDoc** property.
+In addition to static HTML, you can display data generated dynamically from queries or JavaScript functions in the **srcDoc** property using the mustache syntax `{{ }}`.

 ## Custom widget